In this post

 The truth is that I did not know them, and until this moment when I had some overload I had always used manual massage, foam roller and Compex.
 Muscle massage guns offers an additional possibility of applying therapy to oneself.

 Is it a magical product that serves to treat any ailment?
 Not at all, it will never be able to replace the treatment that a physiotherapist can offer you.
 Their knowledge and experience are irreplaceable.
 But as a tool to help relax muscles in post-workout (and activate muscles before training), I think it may be useful.

-Secondly, it is clear to me that if I had to choose only one massage gun out of the three in the comparison, the Addsfit massage gun would be the one.
-The motor may not be as powerful as that of the Theragun, but it is more than powerful enough and never becomes annoying, as is the case with the Theragun "kneader".
+Secondly, it is clear to me that if I had to choose only one massage gun out of the three that make up the comparison, the one I would choose would be the Addsfit Max massage gun.
+The motor may not be as powerful as that of the Theragun gun, but it is more than powerful enough and never becomes annoying, as is the case with the Theragun "kneader".

 The advantage of this review was that I was able to contrast different opinions with different family members.
 Apart from kidnapping the different models of guns for several days for their own use, their impressions have been the same in terms of the excessive percussion of the Theragun.

-In addition, the Addsfit offers the most pleasant accessories in terms of materials, with the right hardness point but at the same time with some cushioning capacity.
+In addition, the Addsfit Max offers the most materially pleasing fittings, with just the right amount of stiffness but still with some cushioning capacity.